 #1 American Voices: A Contemporary Narrative

 Walk across time in Montgomery from a vision for the future, to touch points of the past.
 Our time in the historic Kress Building on Dexter provides a unique entrée to local citizens sharing a collective narrative that takes us from 1929 to 2018.
 A guided conversation in the Kress community room with Montgomery “insiders” provides ETC members with a more nuanced perspective on how Montgomery is in the process of exciting “transformation.”
 Witness a vision-in-progress for the city at large and the public-private partnerships that are serving to make this vision a reality.
-A narrated tour of the historic Kress Building highlights its unique historical narrative.
-Next, a stop and meeting with business owners in roundtable discussions over coffee at Prevail Union Montgomery to address Montgomery today.
-After coffee, we will move up historic Dexter Avenue to our next stop, Dexter Avenue King Memorial Baptist Church.
+After this exchange, we will move up historic Dexter Avenue to our next stop, Dexter Avenue King Memorial Baptist Church.
 Meet with community elders and glean compelling insights into Montgomery’s history past to present.
-Our final stop will be at the Southern Poverty Law Center.
-This will be a walking program weather permitting

 #2 Farm To Table: A Fusion of Cultures & Cuisine

 Explore the complex traditions and histories of iconic southern food and learn how some of Montgomery’s most exciting chefs use familiar flavors to elevate and advance the local palate.
 Chefof downtown dining hotspot Central will be joined by the legendary , owner of Martha’s Place in a moderated conversation about how history, tradition and inspiration make their way into every dish, from humble entrepreneurial beginnings to high end dining.
 Walk away with not only a rich understanding of the origins of southern flavor and the cultures therein, but perhaps some recipes to take back to your own kitchen.